swaldman/evolving-ballot-general-election-2020-11-03/US-President-And-Vice-President.md

 of primary candidates.
 But I do think he would not set the country against itself, and he would build an administrtion with some basic competences and values that the current one lacks.

+I do agree with the "normcore" `#Resistance` that Trump and the coalition he represents and has reshaped is a more serious threat to prospects for open democracy and universal political enfranchisement than his rival (though none of the current options are very good or without serious risks on these dimensions).

 Social democracy -- my political priority -- is not on the Presidential ballot this year.
 But both because his administration would be basically more rational